glouppe/info8002-large-scale-data-systems/lecture6.md

 ### we can **load balance**

-# But can we obtain these properties in more efficient way with guarentees?
+# But can we obtain these properties in more efficient way with guarantees?

 ---

 # Kademlia

-- Configuration information spreads automatically as a side-effect of key lookups (gossipping).
+- Configuration information spreads automatically as a side-effect of key look-ups (gossiping).
 - Nodes have enough knowledge and flexibility to route queries through low-latency paths.
 - Asynchronous queries to avoid timeout delays from failed nodes.
-- Minimizes the number of configuration messages (gaurentee).
+- Minimizes the number of configuration messages (guarantee).
 - 160-bit identifiers (e.g., using SHA-1 or some other hash function, implementation specific).
 - Key-Value pairs are stored on nodes based on *closeness* in the identifier space.
-- Identifier based *routing* algorithm by imposing a *hiararchy* (virtual overlay network).
+- Identifier based *routing* algorithm by imposing a *hierarchy* (virtual overlay network).

 ---